-The right to the protection of personal data ends when a person’s life ends.
+The right to the protection of personal data ceases when a person’s life ends.
 This was established in Art.
-2.4 of the Regulation that implements the abrograted Spanish Data Protection Act of 1999: “This regulation shall not apply to data relating to the deceased”.
+2.4 of the Regulation that implements the abrogated Spanish Data Protection Act of 1999: “This regulation shall not apply to data relating to the deceased”.

-The current Spanish Law on Data Protection and Digital Rights (LOPDGDD) of 2018 goes yet further and includes an entire article, number 3, to refer to the deceased and sets forth
+The current Spanish Law on Data Protection and Digital Rights (LOPDGDD) of 2018 goes even further and includes an entire article, number 3, to refer to the deceased and sets forth

-- that relatives of the deceased may contact the holder of the data, the controller or processor, to request the rectification or erasure of the data.
+- that relatives of the deceased may contact the holder of the data, the controller or processor to request rectification or erasure of the data.

 - The deceased may forbid – obviously while he or she is alive – relatives from accessing his or her data or requesting its rectification or erasure.

-The LOPDGDD also introduces what is known as the Digital will that establishes that the announced rights may be exercised, with the exception already indicated, with regard to the providers of information services.
-It also adds that the representatives may decide whether to maintain or erase the social profiles of the deceased.
+The LOPDGDD also introduces what is known as the Digital will, which establishes that the announced rights may be exercised, with the exception already indicated, with regard to the providers of information services.
+It also adds that representatives may decide whether to maintain or erase the social profiles of the deceased.